Entry Level Careers in Banking and Finance & How to Get Them!

 Supervision – The government of India pays close attention to the fiscal policies introducing strong regulatory measures for the sector annually through its fiscal budget.
-Coupled with the above factors, the same assure job security to people that are always welcomed.
+Coupled with the above factors, the same assures a job security to people that is always welcomed.

 You now have an understanding of the enthusiasm that surrounds job vacancies in this sector, let’s further explore the entry points into the same beginning with the public sector banks.
-Before we deep dive into the nature of these institutions, it is equally important to understand the nature of the jobs and are they good enough for building careers in finance!
+Before we deep dive into the nature of these institutions, it is equally important to understand the nature of the jobs and are they good enough for building careers in banking or not!

 Candidates must have a graduate degree with a minimum passing marks of 60% for the General category.
 Students from Other Backward Classes (OBC), Persons with Disabilities (Pwd) and Scheduled Castes/ Scheduled Tribes (SC/ST) are eligible to appear for exams with a minimum of 55% passing marks in graduation.
 Graduates are welcomed to apply to the following vacancies via annual exams:

-Clerical: These are entry-level positions with designations such as clerks, typists, data entry/telephonic operators, clerk-cum-cashiers, and agricultural clerks.
+Clerical: These are entry level jobs in bank(s) including designations such as clerks, typists, data entry/telephonic operators, clerk-cum-cashiers, and agricultural clerks.
 There